mykhailog/hacs_ecoflow_iot/README.md

 ## Configuration

-It is important to note that the APP_KEY and SECRET_KEY required for this integration to work need to be obtained from Ecoflow.
+It is important to note that the *app_key* and *secret_key* required for this integration to work need to be obtained from Ecoflow.

-To get your APP_KEY and SECRET_KEY, please contact Ecoflow support at support@ecoflow.com.
+To get your *app_key* and *secret_key*, please contact Ecoflow support at support@ecoflow.com.
 They will provide you with the necessary credentials to use this integration.

 The serial number of your Ecoflow device is located on the back side of the device.
-It is a unique identifier that is used to identify your device when connecting to the Ecoflow API.

 Add the following to your configuration.yaml file: